Access to all Library databases and descriptions of each database can be found in the dropdowns below.

 - No special procedure to save or print

-- Go to the Schaffer Library web pages.
-Enter your Albany Med Health System Health System network credentials and a Gemalto passcode when prompted.
+- Go to the Schaffer Library web page.
+Enter your Albany Med network credentials and a Gemalto passcode when prompted.
 You will only be prompted to authenticate once per session.

 - Note: this method does not provide access to clinical systems.

-- Citrix: Provides secure access to many Albany Med Health System systems, including Library eResources.
+- Citrix: Provides secure access to many Albany Med systems, including Library eResources.
 Printing and saving require extra steps.

 Saving Files When Using Citrix